ricardoochoa/ageb2010/README.md

 load(ageb2010)

 # Examples of use
-Here are a couple of examples of use.
-First, lets plot gross population density in Mexico City (formally known as the Metropolitan Area of the Valley of Mexico).
+Here is a very simple example: Lets plot **gross population density** in Mexico City (formally known as the Metropolitan Area of the Valley of Mexico)...

 ```r
 # libraries